Christian democracy: The post-war period

-Protestant Christian Democracy developed in multifaceted ways in the post-war period.
+Protestant Christian democracy developed in multifaceted ways in the post-war period.
 In Germany, it arose amongst the Lutheran ordoliberals.
-These Lutherans looked to Christian Theologians such as Karl Barth and Dietrich Bonhoeffer to path a way that obeyed worldly authority but also challenged the Nazi regime.
+These Lutherans looked to Christian theologians such as Karl Barth and Dietrich Bonhoeffer to path a way that obeyed worldly authority but also challenged the Nazi regime.
 The core of the ordoliberal ideology was a strong state that enabled market competition.
 During the war, the ordoliberals worked with Bonhoeffer to develop a political and socio-economic plan for the post-war period, and after the war, they joined with Catholics to form the Christian Democratic Union.
-The ordoliberals termed their vision a ‘social market economy’, a vision the Catholics would also come to champion.
+The ordoliberals termed their vision a "social market economy", a vision the Catholics would also come to champion.
 In Sweden, it arose amongst the Pentecostals, where it coalesced in the Christian Democrats, founded in 1964 as a reaction to secularization.
 The Finnish Christian Democrats, formed in 1957, and the Danish Christian People's Party, formed in 1970, defended Christian schooling and dissented against secular trends such as atheism and liberal abortion policies.
 The Nordic Christian democratic parties did not represent the Lutheran state church but non-conformist Christians and lay activists within the Lutheran state church.
 In the Netherlands, the Protestant Anti-Revolutionary Party and Christian Historical Union joined the Catholic People's Party to form Christian Democratic Appeal.

 European Christian democrats were a significant force in the creation of the European Union.
 At the beginning of the European project, three significant men were Konrad Adenauer, Robert Schuman, and Alcide De Gasperi, all Christian democrats.
-When the Rome Treaty was signed, Christian Democrats were the leading governments in four of the six countries, Germany, Italy, Belgium, and Luxembourg, and were a part of the coalition government in the Netherlands at the time.
-At least until the mid-1980s, social democrats were hostile to the European Union - even in the 1970s, Swedish Prime Minister Olof Palme called the European Commission "Conservative", "Capitalist", "Clerical", and "Colonialist".
+When the Rome Treaty was signed, Christian democrats were the leading governments in four of the six countries, Germany, Italy, Belgium, and Luxembourg, and were a part of the coalition government in the Netherlands at the time.
+At least until the mid-1980s, social democrats were hostile to the institutions of the European Communities – even in the 1970s, Swedish Prime Minister Olof Palme called the European Commission "conservative", "capitalist", "clerical", and "colonialist".
 Indeed, the European Union has the ideas of subsidiarity and personalism embedded within it.
-The influence of Christian democracy on the European Union is such that one academic has called the European Union a "Christian Democracy".
+The influence of Christian democracy on the European Union is such that one academic has called the European Union a "Christian democracy".
 Alongside the European Union was the development of European Christian democratic parties.
 This appeared in the 1940s with the Nouvelles Equipes Internationales, which would evolve into the European Union of Christian Democrats in 1965, and, finally, the European People's Party in 1976.